chinhnam-n/SeniorProject/README.md

 # SeniorProject
-Machine learning algorithm that predicts a student's chances of being accepted into a particular college based on their GPA, and SAT and ACT scores.
+K-Nearest Neighbors algorithm that predicts a student's chances of being accepted into a particular college based on their GPA, and SAT and ACT scores.